fortiql/data-forge/docs/articles/silver-is-the-discipline.md

 Kimball’s medallion is not nostalgia.
 It is a checklist you can run:

 1. **Dimensions own surrogate keys.** Each row carries effective dates, `is_current`, and the natural key for traceability.
-2. **Facts respect grain and conformed dimensions.** Dates, customers, products, warehouses—all referenced through surrogate keys.
+2. **Facts respect grain and conformed dimensions.** Dates, customers, products, warehouses--all referenced through surrogate keys.
 3. **Audit fields survive.** Offsets, partitions, and processed timestamps stay in Silver so you can trace every record back to Bronze.

 When you run the Silver DAG in Data Forge, you are not running theory.
 You are practicing the routine of a star schema build under real change data capture pressure.